kyma-project/kyma/docs/compass/04-01-compass.md

 ### Kyma Compass

-This is a multi-tenant and multi-Runtime mode that provides cluster with Compass and only the selected Kyma components that Compass uses.
+This is a multi-tenant and multi-Runtime mode that provides a cluster with Compass and only the selected Kyma components that Compass uses.
 To enable this mode, create this ConfigMap and then perform the cluster Kyma installation using the
  [`installer-cr-cluster-compass.yaml.tpl`](https://github.com/kyma-project/kyma/blob/master/installation/resources/installer-cr-cluster-compass.yaml.tpl) configuration file:

 ```yaml